 top of page

-The Hadspen Cricket Club, formerly known as the Sidmouth XI Cricket Club, began in 1987-88 when a group of enthusiastic individuals decided to form a new cricket club.
+The Hadspen Cricket Club, formerly known as the Sidmouth XI Cricket Club, was established in the 1987-88 season by a group of enthusiastic individuals determined to form a new cricket club.

-Led by the late Syd Holland, our first captain and president for a remarkable decade, the original XI players were a spirited mix of men and boys, aged 18 to 32, with the core originating from an indoor cricket team.
+Led by the late Syd Holland, our first captain and president for a remarkable decade, the original XI players were a spirited mix of men and boys aged 18 to 32, with many originating from an indoor cricket team.

-As time passed, the passion for our beloved club only grew stronger, and our ranks now boast members in their 50s and 60s, cherishing the memories of those who are no longer with us.
-Though our hair may have thinned and turned grey, and our waists expanded, our love for the game and the club remains undiminished.
+Over time, our passion for the club has only grown stronger.
+Our current members include players in their 50s and 60s, who cherish the memories of those no longer with us.
+Though our hair may have greyed and our waistlines expanded, our love for the game and the club remains undiminished.

-For 16 years, we played at Sidmouth, making do with modest facilities and training at various venues, including Queechy High School, Norwood Primary School, Trevallyn, and Riverside.
-Refreshments were served from an eski after training and games, fostering camaraderie among players.
+For 16 years, we played at Sidmouth with modest facilities, training at venues including Queechy High School, Norwood Primary School, Trevallyn, and Riverside.
+Refreshments were often served from an eski after training and games, fostering camaraderie among players.

-In 2003, under the presidency of Paul Smith, a significant transformation occurred as we made a momentous move to Hadspen, acquiring expansive and superior facilities such as training nets, clubrooms, changerooms, a kiosk, and a bar.
-This pivotal step allowed us to welcome and embrace women, children, families, and overseas players, evolving into an all-inclusive family club.
+In 2003, under the presidency of Paul Smith, the club made a momentous move to Hadspen, acquiring superior facilities including training nets, clubrooms, changerooms, a kiosk, and a bar.
+This pivotal step allowed us to welcome women, children, families, and overseas players, evolving into a truly all-inclusive, family-oriented club.

-Since that move, three key coaching figures - Dean Hawkins, Scott Plummer, Liam Reynolds and Tristan Weeks - have been influential in setting the club on a semi-professional path that has been maintained and delivered great premiership success thanks to high on-field and off-field standards.
+Since that move, key coaching figures — Dean Hawkins, Scott Plummer, Liam Reynolds, and Tristan Weeks — have guided the club on a semi-professional path, delivering premiership success through high on-field and off-field standards.

-Initiating junior and women's programs, we successfully introduced young talents to the sport, with under-12s, under-14s, and under-16s boys' and girls' teams.
-Our junior cricket program has provided hundreds of local players' children with their first taste of the sport over the past two decades.
+Our junior and women’s programs have introduced young talent to the sport, with under-12s, under-14s, and under-16s boys’ and girls’ teams.
+Over the past two decades, the junior cricket program has provided hundreds of local children with their first taste of the game.

-Sheryn Clairdge was our Female Boom founding coach in 2017-18, and the program has been a success ever since, thanks to key influences in Mel Denman, Kate Dobber, Hannah Whitney, and Justin Reeves.
+The Female Boom program, founded by Sheryn Clairdge in 2017-18, has been a tremendous success, supported by key contributors including Mel Denman, Kate Dobber, Hannah Whitney, and Justin Reeves.

-Throughout our 38-year journey, more than 700 senior players - men and women - have proudly donned our colours, each one recognised and honoured with a unique number.
-New players are presented with a specially numbered cap on their debut, symbolising their place in our rich history.
+Throughout our 38-year journey, more than 700 senior players — men and women — have proudly donned our colours, each recognised with a unique player number.
+New players receive a specially numbered cap on their debut, symbolising their place in our rich history.

-Presently, the club boasts four senior men's teams, a strong women's team and three junior sides.
-The devoted committee has worked tirelessly to enhance our facilities, ensuring they stand among the best in the TCL.
+Today, the club fields four senior men’s teams, a strong women’s team, and three junior sides.
+Our devoted committee continues to enhance facilities, ensuring they remain among the best in the TCL.

 Our collective success has been fuelled by unwavering support from coaches, captains, volunteers, families, and loyal supporters.
-Off the field, we've grown more professional, fostering a vibrant committee, appointing skilled coaches, and hosting successful functions, such as our annual Champions of Sport luncheon, which has been running for 12 years.
+Off the field, we have grown more professional, appointing skilled coaches, hosting vibrant committee meetings, and running successful events such as our annual Champions of Sport luncheon, which has been held for 12 years.

-This off-field success has been mirrored on the field, with recent triumphs in several premierships.
-In acknowledgment of extraordinary dedication, the club has honoured 30 individuals with life memberships.
-Among them, five exceptional individuals have been elevated to Icon Status: Syd Holland, Paul Smith, Peter De Boer, John Bailey, and Grant Davern.
+This off-field success has been matched on the field, with recent premiership triumphs.
+In recognition of extraordinary dedication, the club has honoured 30 individuals with life memberships, including five elevated to Icon Status: Syd Holland, Paul Smith, Peter De Boer, John Bailey, and Grant Davern.

-As we look back on our journey, we celebrate our rich history, cherish the memories, and look forward to a future filled with even greater achievements and lasting bonds.
-Hadspen Cricket Club continues to be a beacon of cricketing excellence and camaraderie, shaping the lives of players and community members alike.
+As we reflect on our journey, we celebrate our rich history, cherish the memories, and look forward to a future filled with even greater achievements and lasting bonds.
+Hadspen Cricket Club continues to be a beacon of cricketing excellence and camaraderie, shaping the lives of players and the wider community.

 Premierships